cs50/cs50.readthedocs.io/lab.md

 To create a lab as a teacher, all you need is a [GitHub](https://github.com/) account and a (public or private) [repository](https://help.github.com/articles/create-a-repo/).
 To log into and work on a lab as a student, all you need is the former.
 Neither use case requires familiarity with `git` itself though if or once comfortable with `git`, you can create labs even more quickly via a command line!

-CS50 Lab is essentially an enhanced version of [CS50 Sandbox](sandbox), inspired (and supported!) by our friends at [Next XYZ](https://www.next.xyz/), that allows teachers to embed interactive instructions alongside a sandbox.
+CS50 Lab is essentially an extension of [CS50 Sandbox](sandbox) that allows teachers to embed interactive instructions alongside a sandbox.
 As such, CS50 Lab is, also, essentially a lightweight version of [CS50 IDE](ide) with problems' specifications embedded in students' actual programming environments.

 URLs of labs are of the form `https://lab.cs50.io/:owner/:repo/:branch/:path`, where